Horseshoe Las Vegas: Fire and reopening

 On November 21, 1980, the MGM Grand suffered a fire that started in a casino restaurant.
 It was one of the worst high-rise fires in United States history, killing 85 people.
-The resort is reportedly haunted by the fire victims.
 Smoke traveled up into the hotel tower, killing most of the victims.
 The fire made such an impact on hotel safety that it led to the implementation of fire safety improvements worldwide.
 The fire forced the temporary closure of the resort.
 State gaming revenues were hurt by the closure, as the MGM was one of the largest tax contributors to the local gaming industry.
 The county lost an estimated $1.7 million because of the closure.

 Earlier in 1980, construction had begun on an additional hotel tower.
 Construction resumed shortly after the fire.
 Over the next eight months, the other MGM Grand facilities were rebuilt at a cost of $50 million, which included the implementation of new fire safety features.
 As the reopening approached, the resort saw strong demand in its convention bookings.

 The MGM Grand held a low-key reopening on July 29, 1981, followed by an official opening the next day.
 Both opening days lacked any large-scale festivities.
 A hotel spokesman said, "It would seem inappropriate, in terms of what happened in November, to have a grand celebration."
 When it reopened, the resort's casino area included 50000 sqft.
 The new hotel tower was expected to be finished in September 1981.
 The tower added more than 700 rooms.
 Like the original tower, the new one also stood 26 stories high.